-An organization may not receive more than one Arts Endowment award for the same project during the same or an overlapping period of performance.
+An organization may not receive more than one Arts Endowment award for the same costs during the same or an overlapping period of performance.
+In addition, different awardees may not receive federal funds for the same project costs during the same or an overlapping period of performance.